-The current rules say you can only save up to £4,000 a year in a LISA.
-However you could still open a normal ISA for the remainder of your ISA allocation (so in 2017/18 the ISA allowance is going to be £20,000, meaning you could save whatever is left after your LISA contribution).
+The rules say you can only save up to £4,000 a year in a LISA.
+However you could still open a cash ISA, stocks and shares ISA or innovative finance ISA for the remainder of your allowance (or even split it between all three).
+In 2017/18 the ISA allowance is going to be £20,000, meaning you could save whatever is left after your LISA contribution.

 Where can I open a Lifetime ISA?

 They're not available until 6 April 2017, but they'll be offered by banks, building societies and investment firms depending on whether you opt for cash savings or investments in your Lifetime ISA.